NC Child Car Seat Laws and Accident Claims

 When a child is injured in NC, the claim is filed by a parent or guardian.
 Special rules apply to child injury claims:

-- The statute of limitations may be extended for minors
+- The statute of limitations may be tolled (paused) for minors -- typically until the child turns 18

-- Court approval may be required for settlements above certain thresholds
+- Court approval is required for settlements above certain thresholds to protect the child's interest

-- Damages can include medical bills, future medical care, pain and suffering, and future lost earning capacity
+- Damages can include past and future medical bills, future lost earning capacity, pain and suffering, and permanent impairment

 The child's claim is separate from the driver's.
-Even if the driver shares some fault, the child's right to recover may be preserved.
+Even if the driver shares some fault for the crash, the child's right to recover may be preserved.
+NC's contributory negligence rule applies different standards to young children who are too young to appreciate and avoid danger.

 - Up to 46% of car seats nationally have at least one critical installation error